Dynamics of Ostrowski skew-product: I. Limit laws and Hausdorff dimensions: Markov partition and transfer operator

 \subsection{Markov partition in the sense of Mayer}

-In this section, we shortly recall the ideas of Mayer from \cite{mayer} and show that there exists a finite partition of $I^2$ satisfying admissibility conditions with respect to the partition $\{I_{a,b}\}$.
-We recall that the admissible sequences of pairs of digits produced by the Ostrowski map $S$ satisfy a simple Markov condition (see Proposition \ref{ost}) and that the elements of $I_{a,b}$ have the same first pair of Ostrowki digits ${(a,b)}$.
+In this section, we shortly recall the ideas of Mayer from \cite{mayer} and show that there exists a finite partition of $I^2$ satisfying admissibility conditions with respect to the digit partition $\{I_{a,b}\}$.
+We recall that the admissible sequences of pairs of digits produced by the Ostrowski map $S$ satisfy a simple Markov condition (see Proposition \ref{ost}).

 More precisely, Mayer introduced in \cite{mayer} a generalised transfer operator associated to a dynamical system $(I^k, T)$, where $I^k \subseteq \Rb^k$ denotes the $k$-dimensional unit cube, for $T$ being a piecewise expanding with a countable partition.
 He showed that there is an ad hoc function space on which the operator acts and admits good spectral properties.
-Mayer considered the following modified notion for an irreducible Markov partition (we give it in the case of a finite partition $(W_\al)$):
+Mayer considered the following modified notion for an irreducible Markov partition: